Donald Tsang: Financial Secretary

 In September 1995, Tsang was appointed Financial Secretary, becoming the first Chinese to hold the position in 150 years of colonial history.
 He went on to become the first Financial Secretary in the Hong Kong Special Administrative Region on 1 July 1997.
-Shortly before the handover, he was knighted by Prince Charles at the Government House in June 1997.
+Shortly before the handover, he was knighted by Prince Charles at Government House in June 1997.

 During his term as Financial Secretary, Tsang coined the term "caring capitalism" in 1996, which describe the governments's approach of giving priority to economic growth and then using the new-found wealth to develop social infrastructure and welfare services.
 Hong Kong's public spending grew steadily as public revenue remained robust and government budget in surplus.
 Public expenditure to GDP rose to as high as 23%, though still the lowest among developed economies.
 He also approved a raise in civil servants' salaries at the beginning of the 1997 Asian financial crisis.
 The salary raise was finally reversed, aligning civil servants' salaries to 1997 levels.

 Tsang was known for his role in defending the Hong Kong dollar's peg to the US dollar during the 1997 Asian financial crisis in 1998 from attacks by hedge funds led by George Soros who he dubbed "crocodiles".
 He joined hand with Joseph Yam, Chief Executive of the Hong Kong Monetary Authority, and bought over $15 billion in Hong Kong stock to defend Hong Kong's exchange rate and to make the government the biggest shareholder in many blue chip firms.
 Tsang's action successfully led to the retreat of the hedge funds and earned his reputation internationally.